What is the Link between Sensory Processing Disorder and Sleep

 For more information on the types of sensory processing disorder, check out our Guide to SPD here.

 When a child has difficulty processing and responding appropriately to the world around him, he may experience dysregulation, or sensory overstimulation/overload.
 A child with SPD may have difficulty self-soothing or calming down, something that is critical to falling asleep.
+Understanding SPD also helps us understand why many children need sensory sleeping supports to help their nervous systems shift into a restful state.

 Sleep Cycles, Sleep Problems, and the Neurochemicals of Sleep